omahs/mintpool/docs/DEVELOPMENT.md

-**Don't put log lines in the same trace statements as metrics, especially if theres a format variable in the log line, they will blow up you metrics cardinality and cost a lot of money if you use DataDog**
+**Don't put log lines in the same trace statements as metrics, especially if theres a format variable in the log line, they will blow up your metrics cardinality and cost a lot of money if you use DataDog**

 Metrics are also controlled by the `RUST_LOG` environment variable.
 This makes it easy to have debug metrics, just use `tracing::debug!(histogram.debug_thing = 42.1)`.